marinthiercelin/offchainer/README.md

 - run `nodejs offchainer init <project_name>`
 - write your onchain code in `./src/<project_name>_onchain.sol`
 - write your offchain code in `./src/<project_name>_offchain.zok`.
-- generate the SNARKS keys with:
-`nodejs offchainer generate`

 ### Ethereum network
 You need to have a running ethereum node on your machine.